ohsu-comp-bio/UniVI/README.md

-This is the home of a workflow developed through our research group - The Pathways + Omics group through Oregon Health & Science University (OHSU) Computational Biology - called UniVI.
+This is the home of a workflow developed by the Pathways + Omics group at Oregon Health & Science University (OHSU) called UniVI.

-UniVI uses a variational mixture of experts autoencoder framework to learn correlations between multimodal biological sequencing data - namely for multimodal single-cell sequencing methods.
+UniVI uses a mixture of experts variational autoencoder framework to learn correlations between multimodal biological sequencing data - namely for multimodal single-cell sequencing methods.
+UniVI is a generalizable approach that does not rely on prior information for data integration like many other methods in this field.
+We've successfully implemented UniVI to integrate the individual data modalities between several different multimodal sequencing techniques, including CITE-seq and 10x Multiome data (jointly measured single-cell RNA sequencing and ATAC sequencing data).
+We are continuing to advanvce our workflow to accomodate cutting-edge data types and improve our method.

 We currently have a manuscript in preparation which I will link here when it is online.

-We have done several experiments that highlight UniVI's efficacy, including aligning the manifolds of both CITE-seq (scRNA/scADT) data and ATAC-seq (scRNA/scATAC) data.).
-We have shown that UniVI can be used on a variety of data types without relying on prior information and have interrogated the trained models in depth.